maelchiotti/LocalMaterialNotes/README.md

 - Choose your language (see the [supported ones](#supported-languages))
 - Choose your theme (light, dark or black)
 - Choose if you want your theme to be dynamic (use colors from your background)
-- Choose if you want to enable the advanced formatting, only the checklists or keep your notes basic
+- Choose which notes types you want enabled

 ## Supported languages